 RCCFDC uses and retains personal information for only those purposes to which the individual has consented.

 RCCFDC utilizes a number of physical, organizational and technological measures to safeguard personal information from unauthorized access or inadvertent disclosure in accordance with its Information Security, Retention and Destruction Policy, including but not limited to:

 Active files are stored in locked filing cabinets located in work areas restricted to RCCFDC employees and authorized volunteers.
-Closed files are stored in locked cabinets for a period of seven years, after which, the information is shredded prior to disposal.
+Closed files are stored in locked cabinets for seven years, after which the information is shredded prior to disposal.

-RCCFDC employees, volunteers, and third party service providers sign confidentiality agreements binding them to safeguarding the confidentiality of personal information to which they have access.
+RCCFDC employees, volunteers, and third-party service providers sign confidentiality agreements binding them to safeguard the confidentiality of personal information to which they have access.

-Personal information contained on RCCFDC computers and the electronic databases are password protected.
-As well, the Internet server or router has firewall protection to protect against virus attacks and hacking into the database.
+Personal information contained on RCCFDC computers and electronic databases is password protected.
+As well, the Internet server or router has firewall protection to protect against virus attacks and to hack into the database.